jellyfin/jellyfin.org/docs/general/server/media/movies.md

 ## 3D Movies

-The parser can recognize 3D files automatically if the proper tags are added to the file name, or you can manually assign the 3D attribute to a file, using Jellyfin's metadata editor (accessible from the context menu on each item) to select the correct 3D format.
+The parser can recognize 3D files automatically if the proper tags are added to the file name, or you can manually assign the 3D attribute to a file using Jellyfin's metadata editor to select the correct 3D format.
+The metadata editor is accessible from the context menu on each item.

 To identify 3D content by filename, the first tag is `3D`, which must be combined with one of the following tags to specify the specific 3D format: